tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 9 - Generative AI and Robotic Singularities.md

 ## Generative Models
 ### Generative Adversarial Networks (GANs)
-- Two neural networks compete with eachother to become more accurate in their prediciton, using deep learning met
+- Two neural networks compete with eachother to become more accurate in their prediciton, using deep learning methods.
+- Typically run unsupervised and use a cooperative zero-sum game framework to learn where ones gains equals another's loss.

+### Variational Autoencoders (VAEs)
+- Alternative form of autoencoders (neural network

 ## AI VS Machine Learning VS Deep Learning